-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 - Address China-specific concerns: Be aware of China's specific regulatory focus, especially in strategic sectors such as technology, healthcare and agriculture.
 Be prepared to address any unique concerns that the Chinese authorities may have.

-- Transparency and compliance: Provide accurate and complete information in your merger notification.
+- Transparency and compliance: Provide accurate and complete information in the merger notification.
 Transparency and compliance with regulatory requests are critical for a smoother clearance process.

 - Consider remedies: Anticipate potential competition concerns and consider offering appropriate remedies, such as divestitures or behavioural commitments, to address these concerns and expedite approval.